angrybacon/doomsday-wiki/markdown/chapters/ddft/pass-the-turn.md

 ## Summary

 1. You don't always have to win the turn you cast Doomsday
-2. Pass-the-turn piles are effective when low on a resource (cards or mana, but not both)
+2. Pass-the-turn piles can be cheap and effective, especially when Thassa's Oracle is involved
 3. PTT piles leave you susceptible to disruption
-4. There are tricks you can use to ensure you can build up enough Storm so you don't always have to rely on LM
+4. It is possible to generate lethal Storm counts despite passing the turn, typically by using tricks to recycle cards.
+Mana is usually the primary constraint in such piles.